 The root of this problem isn’t that students are unable to afford housing.
 Rather, it’s that they’re sacrificing housing so that they can meet the exorbitantly high cost of higher education.

-One year of tuition alone (not full attendance cost) at a public, four-year institution has gone up over $2,500, or nearly 37 percent, in just the last 10 years, according to the College Board.
+One year of tuition and fees at a public, four-year institution has gone up to $10,740, according to the College Board.
 And that number is expected to continue skyrocketing.

 This isn't just a problem for those experiencing housing disparity.
 It also affects the tens of thousands of students whose families don’t make enough to foot the bill, and yet still don’t qualify for financial aid.